ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

  - To enroll PK:
      - Select "PK Options"
-     - Select Enroll PK -> Enroll PK Using File
+     - Select "Enroll PK" -> "Enroll PK Using File"
      - Select the ACS disk which has the "BOOT" label
      - The secure boot keys are located at the following path on the disk:
-         - EFI -> BOOT -> bbr -> security-extension-acs-keys
+         - EFI \ BOOT \ bbr \ security-extension-acs-keys
      - Select the following file for PK: `TestPK1.der`
      - Repeat the above steps to enroll the keys (TestKEK1.der, TestDB1.der, TestDBX1.der)  for KEK, db, dbx selecting the following options:
          - KEK Options